Captainmango/ElixirNotes/notes/collections.md

 ## Lists

 In Elixir, square brackets denote a linked list NOT an array.
-Normal linked list rules apply here and in Elixir they can contain multuple types of data.
+Normal linked list rules apply here and in Elixir they can contain multiple types of data.

 ```bash